LeLaR: The First In-Orbit Demonstration of an AI-Based Satellite Attitude Controller: Introduction and Background

 To date AI-based attitude control has been restricted to simulation environments or laboratory testbeds, with no successful in-orbit demonstrations.
 This work represents the first successful test of an AI-based attitude controller in orbit.

 Building on our previous works~\cite{djebko2023learning, gerlich2023its, djebko2025}, we developed an AI-based attitude controller for the InnoCube 3U nanosatellite~\cite{aerospace8050127, montenegro2022innocube, baumann2025innocube}, developed by the Julius-Maximilians-Universität Würzburg and the Technische Universität Berlin, which successfully launched on January 14, 2025.
 The AI agent autonomously interacts with a simulated environment to learn a control strategy that maximizes a given reward function.
 The agent was first trained on a basic control task to obtain a base-agent, which was subsequently post-trained to produce the final flight-agent.
 The controller was trained entirely on ground, uploaded to InnoCube, and tested in orbit.
-Since the present work was done as part of the ``In-Orbit Demonstrator Learning Attitude Control'' (German: In-Orbit-Demonstrator Lernende Lageregelung; LeLaR) project, we also refer to the AI agent as LeLaR.
-The InnoCube project is funded by the Federal Ministry for Economic Affairs and Energy (BMWE) under grant number (FKZ) 50RU2000.
+Since this work was done as part of the ``In-Orbit Demonstrator Learning Attitude Control'' (German: In-Orbit-Demonstrator Lernende Lageregelung; LeLaR) project, we also refer to the AI agent as LeLaR.

 A disadvantage of DRL lies in the tendency of neural networks to achieve good results in interpolation tasks but failure in extrapolation problems~\cite{tsimenidis2020limitationsdeepneuralnetworks}.
-In that sense, the process of transferring an AI agent trained in simulation to the real target system is called Sim2Real transfer and poses a significant challenge when applying DRL to real-world tasks.
-For practical applications, it is necessary to vary the boundary conditions during training, e.g., via domain randomization, to avoid so-called Out-of-Distribution errors.
-This includes, in particular, the moments of inertia, which we have already successfully considered in~\cite{djebko2023learning, gerlich2023its} and utilize in this work.
+Transferring an AI agent trained in simulation to the real target system, known as Sim2Real transfer, poses a significant challenge.
+Achieving zero-shot transfer, where the agent operates successfully upon deployment without further training, is critical, as maintaining high-fidelity models for every environmental contingency or performing iterative fine-tuning post-launch is often infeasible.
+For practical applications, it is therefore necessary to vary the boundary conditions during training, e.g., via domain randomization, to avoid so-called Out-of-Distribution errors.
+This includes, in particular, the moments of inertia, which were successfully addressed in our previous work~\cite{djebko2023learning, gerlich2023its} and are utilized here.